16.10.2024

 And then there are those working calmly and carefully

 All of the above parallels the ongoing social and political efforts by the authorities, aimed at dismantling this situation through a series of simple and continuous measures.
 At times, the resort to incentives, such as security settlements for deserters, ex-convicts and others, in addition to new, relatively highly-profitable offers to volunteer in the army.
 At other times, it is done through intimidation by appointing a governor with a known security background, attempts to establish checkpoints within the city, and leaked videos of security and military reinforcements headed to the governorate.
 All of these actions serve to weaken the real impact that this movement could have had, a movement that could have been pragmatically leveraged in the internal political action logic, even within the narrow confines of Syrian political geography.
-What now?

 Our civic participation is a political act, and politics, just like nature, abhors the vacuum, and knows no going back.
 The goal behind critique is avoiding mistakes that can be avoided in the future; the vacuum here formed in a period that preceded the waves of protest in Suwayda.
 It was a result of political elites’ failure to form at least one genuine political body, capable of seizing such a moment to express people’s needs practically, through its values and principles of work.
 Such a body could have contributed to shaping a political vision rooted in its ideology, grounded in reality, and informed by its interpretation of the Syrian political landscape and its numerous facts and variables.

 In the absence of this, it was only natural for actors to replace this role with either the paradigm of a politically defeated revolution, or by invoking the communitarian legacy and the traditional structures and symbols it entails, and which would weaken and marginalize the individual civic identity dimension.
 It is therefore inevitable to have genuine political and institutional organizations that build on specific principles and values, not a temporary position, enabling them to shape a clear political vision and present action programmes.
-If this is not feasible now—and that is normal— at least the common space created by the protesters can be used for meeting, dialogue, and a logical evaluation of the previous phase, based on what was gained and what was missed, to finally escape the suicidal mindset that says: "We no longer have anything to fear losing.
+If this is not feasible now—and that is normal— at least the common space created by the protesters can be used for meeting, dialogue, and a logical evaluation of the previous phase, based on what was gained and what was missed, to finally escape the suicidal mindset that says: "We no longer have anything to fear losing”.
 At least we’re still alive!

 Okab Fakher, Syrian researcher and community activist, from the governorate of Suwayda.
 He is currently enrolled in an MA in Arabic Philosophy and Humanities.
 His interests include the Syrian public sphere in which he has been active since 2011.
 He has been working on social research for almost five years now.